 Mathematical modeling and machine learning have become fundamental to decision-making in the most important areas of our lives, and is the foundation of all business and investments.
 Now, we have Artificial Intelligence to accelerate and amplify a new "Arms Race" over the best predictive climate change models.
 Quite the conundrum, when paying today for predictions of tomorrow when so much is at stake.
 While we now have the most sophisticated mathematical and statistical techniques and quantum computing to crunch the numbers, the artificial/hypothetical/pristine worlds constructed in predictive models have minimal value until those analyses and predictions are applied in the messiness of real life.
-Were the assumptions wrong, or were not enough assumptions included?
 At some point, a more qualitative approach such as real expertise is needed.
-So why are we dedicating valuable program time to such a complex and dense topic?
-Because we're not going to leave it to the experts to grade their own homework.
 This session, hosted by one of the world's leading climate scientists, provides what you need to know about the greatest advances in climate modeling and is key to our final session of the day.